DisNetwork/core/README.md

 # DisNet Core
-The heart of dealing with the DisNet Magic.
+The heart of dealing with the DisNetwork Magic.

 ## Changelog